fyngyrz/aa_macro/README.md

 This project provides a means for me, and anyone else who wants to, to generate HTML or other types of text documents using Python as the intermediary engine.
-There are no external dependencies that aren't actually part of the latest Python 2-series distribution. \(This is *not* a Python-3 project.
-Fork and modify if you need that.\)
+There are no external dependencies that aren't actually part of the latest Python 2-series distribution. \(This began as Python-2 project.
+There is a dsvelopment Python-3 version in the repo as well, and again, there are no non-distribution-Python dependensies.\)

-Consequently the class is relatively lightweight and trivially installed &mdash; just drop the `aa_macro.py` file in and you're done.
+Consequently the class is relatively lightweight and trivially installed &mdash; just drop the `aa_macro.py` (or `aa_macrov3.py`) file in and you're done.
 You'll probably want the [aagen utility](aagen) as well if you're looking to just make documents, but you don't need it if you're going to be using the class directly in your own Python applications; [aagen](aagen) is